ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

 *  `class` -> `typename` usage in templates?

 * formalize template notation for the following: types with ordering (ints and reals), division algebras, Multiarrays, Tensors
+* refactor `NumberTrait` replacement functionality into a separate class `ReplaceNumber`
 * use https://github.com/cheshirekow/kwargs for named arguments?
 * replace std::enable_if<std::is_arithmetic<D>::value, D>::type> with mathq version that accepts Imaginary and Quaternions
 * cast method for const std::initializer_list<E>?  is this possible